claviska/jquery-minicolors/README.md

 This plugin works for IE8+, Chrome, Firefox, mobile, and should work for all other major browsers.

-Modified plugin is being used in [shinyjs](https://github.com/daattali/shinyjs/) - an R package for easily performing JavaScript operations in shiny applications.
+Modified plugin is being used in [colourpicker](https://github.com/daattali/colourpicker/) - an R package providing colour pickers for Shiny apps.

 The [`index.html`](./index.html) page contains very basic examples of how to use this plugin.